antixenoinitiative/axiwiki/Ace-Rank-Rework.md

 ## Backlog for new /ace features, in decreasing order of priority

-1. Integrate leaderboard
-2. Add SLEF integration for EDSY build import
+1. Add SLEF integration for EDSY build import
-3. Replace "time taken in seconds" input with a more user-friendly "hh:mm:ss" format
+2. Replace "time taken in seconds" input with a more user-friendly "hh:mm:ss" format
-4. Add more cool visuals in addition to, or as an optional replacement of, the radar chart
+3. Add more cool visuals in addition to, or as an optional replacement of, the radar chart
-5. Other code and data factoring and cleanup
+4. Other code and data factoring and cleanup